dyonmulya/codeigniter4-favicons/README.md

      * Name
      * ---------------------------------------------------
      *
-     * Used to specify the full name of your web application as it's usually displayed to users, such as in application lists or as a label for your application's icon.
+     * Used to specify the full name of your application as it's usually displayed to users, such as in application lists or as a label for your application's icon.
      *
      * @link https://w3c.github.io/manifest/#name-member
      *